NohaTech/Seafile-best-practices-for-Ubuntu/Ubuntu-Guides/NGINX-Optimize.md

 # Introduction
-As I have done many guides, I need to spare some time.
-So I have made this document seperated so I can just link to it from the guides to save time.
+As I have written many guides, I need to save some time.
+So I have made this document seperated so I can just link to it from the guides to save time and also when I need to change something I can just do it in one document.

 ## Configuration
 So now we want to optimize NGINX for best performence.